 What Causes Low Alkalinity in Pools?

-Lower the Level of High pH & High Pool Alkalinity in Swimming Pool
+Lower the Level of High pH and high Pool Alkalinity in the Swimming Pool

 *When Mixing Muriatic acid Never Pour Water Into Acid-Always Pour Acid Into Water!

-- Mix and add Muriatic Acid in a bucket of pool water- the elevated alkalinity may cause your pH level to rise along with it-you need to lower it-there are 2 different strengths-(Use the stronger Muriatic Acid)
+• Mix and add Muriatic Acid in a bucket of pool water- the elevated alkalinity may cause your pH level to rise along with the need to lower There are 2 different strengths-(Use the stronger Muriatic Acid)

-- If you have the pool pump off, wait for a little longer-then test pool’s pH levels
+• If you have the pool pump off, wait for a little longer to test the pool’s pH levels

-- Adjust pool water pH with a pH increaser or use aeration to naturally lower pools alkalinity
+• Adjust pool water pH with a pH increaser or use aeration to naturally lower pool alkalinity

 Disinfection can be affected when the alkalinity level and chlorine level of water in the pool or spa are high.
 Regular doses of chlorine tablets and additional lbs of chlorine won’t work the same and hold the chlorine to a lower level.

-If your Total Alkalinity level in the water of your pool or spa is too high, add pH Reducer (sodium bisulfate) an acid to lower the pH of the water in the pool.
+• If your Total Alkalinity level in the water of your pool or spa is too high, add Reducer (sodium bisulfate) an acid to lower the pH of the water in the pool.

 You may need to make repeated adjustments for lowering alkalinity and then raising pH until both come into the proper range.
 No matter what adjustments you need to make, always retest the water in the pool or spa with test strips or a test kit before adding more chemicals to the water in the pool or spa.